chidiwilliams/buzz/README.md

 2. **What can I try if the transcription runs too slowly?**

    Try using a lower quality or turning on [GGML inference](#enable-ggml-inference).

+3. **How can I contribute a translation?**
+   * Add your translations to the locale directory
+   * Add them into the Makefile